 When intelligence becomes cheap and abundant, creativity becomes the limiting factor - not knowledge, not credentials, not access.
 Just imagination.

 Of course, intelligence alone does not guarantee wisdom.
 Humans still have to decide what to build, what to optimise for, and what kind of world we want these tools to help create.
+Organisations like the Partnership on AI and the Center for AI Safety exist precisely because the question of how we deploy this new capability matters as much as the capability itself.

 But the opportunity in front of us is enormous.